cran/newscatcheR/README.md

 newscatcheR is an R clone of the python package [newscatcher](https://github.com/kotartemiy/newscatcher).

-The package provides a dataset of news sites and their rss feeds, and two functions that work as a wrapper around [tidyRSS](https://github.com/RobertMyles/tidyRSS) to fetch the feed from a given site.
-It also provides a function to check the dataset for news sources per top level domain.
+The package provides a dataset of news sites and their rss feeds, together with some characteristics of the websites such as the topic, country or language of the website, and few functions explore and access the feeds from `R`.

+Two functions that work as a wrapper around [tidyRSS](https://github.com/RobertMyles/tidyRSS) can be used to fetch the feed from a given website.
+Two additional functions can be used to conveniently browse the websites dataset.

 ## Installation